WooCommerce UCP Setup Guide: Make Your Store AI-Ready in 10 Minutes

 See the WooCommerce setup guide for payment configuration, 3DS handling, and production deployment.

-Method 2: Using UCP Connect Plugin
+Method 2: Using a WooCommerce UCP Plugin

 Visit https://yourstore.com/.well-known/ucp to see your generated UCP profile.